Invasive Cardiovascular Technology

 JOB OUTLOOK

-Overall employment of diagnostic medical sonographers and cardiovascular technologists and technicians is projected to grow 10 percent from 2021 to 2031, faster than the average for all occupations.
+Career opportunities for cardiovascular technologists and technicians are projected to grow by 3% from 2024 to 2034, which is about as fast as the average for all occupations.

-For more information, visit the BLS website here.
+For more information, visit the U.S. Bureau of Labor Statistics (BLS) website.

 CAREER SERVICES

 Your journey with us doesn’t end with graduation.
-Our career services team is committed to supporting your transition from student to professional.
-From resume building to interview preparation, we provide guidance and resources to help you embark on a successful career path.
+Our career services team is committed to supporting your transition from student to medical professional.
+SUI will host resume-building opportunities and assist with interview preparation.
+We will provide guidance and resources to help you embark on a successful career path.

 REQUEST DETAILS NOW